This article reviews how Pendo calculates the time that visitors spend interacting with the pages in your apps and where to find this data in Pendo.

 |Visitor ID||Account ID||Event||Time of event|

-In this scenario, Bob switches from “Foo” to “Bar” and triggers an event in both accounts within a single minute.
+In this scenario, Bob switches from “Foo” to “Bar” and generates an event in both accounts within a single minute.
 As a result, we calculate 4 minutes of activity associated with Foo from 12:00 to 12:03 and 3 minutes of activity associated with Bar from 12:03 to 12:05, totaling 7 active minutes.

 To accurately reflect a visitor’s engagement in each account, our calculation ensures that events are accurately attributed to both the visitor and account they’re associated with.
 This approach prevents deduplication when a visitor switches between accounts since all events are tied to both a Visitor ID and Account ID.